Lilit Martirosyan: Response

 Her speech faced a significant backlash.
 She received death threats, doxxing, and calls from members of Parliament threatening to harm her or suggesting she should be killed.
 Many members of parliament opposed the expansion of trans rights and responded to Martirosyan with aggression.
 Gagik Tsarukyan, the head of the second-largest faction in parliament, said that “as the leader of the Prosperous Armenia party, head of a family steeped in Armenian traditions and faith, I say [transgender rights] is not going to pass,” followed by a statement suggesting that trans visibility is a "vice" that must be hidden.
 Naira Zohrabyan, the representative of the chair of the Assembly's Human Rights Committee and a member of the Prosperous Armenia party, accused her of having "violated our agenda," despite having been the member of parliament who gave the floor to Martirosyan, and with Prosperous Armenia member of parliament Vartan Ghukasyan calling for trans people to be "expelled from the country".
 Prime Minister Nikol Pashinyan accused Zohrabyan of staging the speech as a "political provocation."

 Martirosyan developed a pattern of anxiety and panic attacks in response to this backlash, which was dismissed by doctors when she sought medical attention.
 In response to consistently being harassed in public, she almost exclusively goes into public with a face covering to avoid attack.

 Impact

 There have not been any significant changes in LGBTIQ+ legislation since Martirosyan's historic 2019 speech to the General Assembly, but she argues that she has "at least brought some visibility to the country's transgender and gay communities."
 After her speech, Nikol Pashinyan’s government started to speak more about LGBTIQ issues, while former governments never spoke about said issues.

 It is now possible for Armenian citizens to change their name in their passport without having to undertake a medical transition, and Martirosyan pioneered this feat.

 Since its start in 2016, Right Side NGO documented over 976 cases of violation of trans people rights in Armenia.
 Martirosyan's work is paramount in illuminating these human rights violations for trans and LGBTIQ people when the government would rather ignore them.

-In March 2022, Martirosyan participated in a digital panel discussion entitled "Improving Allyship For Armenian LGBTQIA+ Communities."
-Panelists included Yerevan State University professor Vahan Bournazian; Pink Armenia director Mamikon Hovsepyan; Charachchi member Perch Melikyan; and Erik Adamian of GALAS LGBTQ+ Armenian Society, ONE Archives Foundation and Charachchi.